-Before I tell you what I was up to today and move on to Step 2 of the blueprint, here’s a question from one of my subscribers:
+Before I tell you what I was up to today and move on to Method 2 of the blueprint, here’s a question from one of my subscribers:

 “There are countries where people have experienced genocide and other hardships way worse than what we’re going through.
 Are you sure we should call this a dictatorship?”

 No, I’m not sure.
 On a technicality, this could <just> be fascism, “a government that exalts nation and often race above the individual” headed by a dictatorial individual who forcibly suppresses opposition.

 UC Berkley Professor Robert Reich offers suggestions for how to manage talking about this, including the recommendation to replace T’s surname with “The GOP Administration” every time you mention him.
 Historically speaking, the GOP is behaving like a regime.
 It’s more effective to put the pressure on them.
 Either way, we’re witnessing the precursors to and/or direct dictatorial and fascist behaviors on a daily basis.

 If you’re like me, you’re part of the 3.5%, so we’re not sitting on our hands while we wait to see what happens next.
 (For more reasons about why I’m using the d-word, see Jim Powell’s How Dictators Come To Power In A Democracy from Forbes magazine way back in 2013.)